marius311/pypico/README.md

 * If you don't have root access, the `--user` option installs PICO in your home directly.
 * The `--upgrade` option forces the newest version to be installed.
-* `easy_install` does not currently work.

 ### Requirements

 * Python 3.X
 * NumPy (>=1.6.1)
 * SciPy (>=0.10.1)

-## Troubleshooting

-To submit bug reports or ask for help, please submit an [Issue](https://github.com/marius311/pypico/issues).

 ## Usage